Civil War Veterans Buried In Washington State - Brisky-Treadwell Cemetery

 Directions

 The cemetery is located 0.8 miles west on Pioneer Avenue from Cashmere Middle School in Cashmere, WA.
 To get there, turn left (south) onto Wohler Road and continue for about 100 feet.
 Then, turn right (west) onto Hazel Place.
 Drive up Hazel Place for about 0.1 mile, then turn left (south) and proceed up the dirt road to the top of the hill.
-The cemetery is enclosed by a chain-link fence with a gate.
+A chain-link fence with a gate encloses the cemetery.

 History